ZuluChuk/EnvoyTest/README.md

 Now you should have access to local server at: `http://127.0.0.1:8080/`

 It will watch for all the changes in less folder - however it won't auto-reload your browser.

+## Tips
+* Try to have a least one commit per task so that we can see the work progress Use descriptive commit comments
+* It's up to you whether you want to push regularly or once you are finished with all of your commits
+* Bootstrap 3 and jQuery are already added in each HTML file
+* Use Less preprocessor to style it main.less file is already included in less folder

 ## Tasks
 ### 1. Create product list page